mozilla/open-leadership-framework/_articles/framework.md

 Please let us know what you think of this framework and how you are using it by contacting Mozilla’s open leadership team.
 You can email project lead [Chad Sansing](mailto:chad@mozillafoundation.org) directly or leave questions, comments and suggestions on the Google Drive or GitHub versions of this document.

-Finally, if you’d like to get a sense of how open leadership looks across the Mozilla network or to participate in Mozilla's open leadership programming, please consider the following.
+Finally, if you would like to get a sense of how open leadership looks across the Mozilla network or to participate in Mozilla's open leadership programming, please consider the following.

 ### To learn more about open leadership, visit...